 The IGRF is a series of mathematical models of the Earth's main field and its annual rate of change (secular variation).
 In source-free regions at the Earth's surface and above, the main field, with sources internal to the Earth, is the negative gradient of a scalar potential V which can be represented by a truncated series expansion:

-The 11 th Generation IGRF coefficients were computed from candidate sets of coefficients produced by the participating members of IAGA Working Group V-MOD.
+Here, a = 6371.2 km and the degree of truncation is N = 13.
+The 13 th Generation IGRF coefficients were computed from candidate sets of coefficients produced by the participating members of IAGA Working Group V-MOD.
 Their institutes and the many organisations involved in operating magnetic survey satellites, observatories, magnetic survey programmes and World Data Centers are to be thanked for their continuing support of the IGRF project.

 Before using the IGRF please look at the "Health Warning".

 Please refer to:

 International Geomagnetic Reference Field: the 13th generation, Alken, P., Thébault, E., Beggan, C.D. et al. International Geomagnetic Reference Field: the thirteenth generation.
 Earth Planets Space 73, 49 (2021). https://doi.org/10.1186/s40623-020-01288-x

 A collection of related articles is available here

 Older versions of the IGRF model may be downloaded here.